Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 Where “Fix It in the Mix” Didn’t Fix It

-Mark’s method started with a memory that still lingers with him.
+Mark’s method began with a memory that still lingers.

 Back in the late '80s, he was the foley supervisor on a film with musical numbers that needed dance foley.
-The approach was straightforward: hire dancers, get on the foley stage, record the numbers the proper way.
+The approach was straightforward: hire dancers, get on the foley stage, and record the numbers properly.

 They brought in eight dancers and spent three days recording.
 Multiple passes.
 Layering.
 Doing everything you’re supposed to do to build up coverage.